Current team members

 Project founder and director

 Ada is a specialist in population genetics with a passionate interest in conservation of species.
 Her main interests are investigating the evolutionary mechanisms generating population structure, and supporting conservation and management programs.
 Ada holds a degree in Biology and a PhD from the University of Durham, UK, on the molecular ecology of bottlenose and common dolphins, comparing these species and their population structure on a worldwide scale, in the Mediterranean Sea and South Africa.
 She spent a number of year conducting field research on several projects monitoring the cetacean population in the Mediterranean Sea and Canary Islands for Tethys Research Institute and has published numerous articles in peer-reviewed scientific journals.
-She is a member of the IUCN/SSC Cetacean Specialist Group and she is involved in the International Whaling Commission Small Cetaceans subcommitee.
+She is a member of the IUCN/SSC Cetacean Specialist Group and she has participated to the International Whaling Commission as member of the Italian delegation and invited participant.
 She is involved in the conservation of cetaceans in the ACCOBAMS area.

 Valérie is a specialist in corporate communication and environmental public relations with a passion for the marine environment and cetaceans.